 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Helvey & Associates, Inc. was founded in 1955 and incorporated in 1966.
+According to the Better Business Bureau (BBB), Helvey & Associates, Inc. is a legitimate collection agency, founded in 1955 and incorporated in 1966.
 The BBB established a profile page for H&A in 2004.
-H&A is listed as a collection agency.
 Buzzfile estimates H&A’s annual revenue at $7.3 million and the size of its staff at 85 employees.

 According to its website, H&A “is a leader in providing business process outsourcing (BPO) solutions to…clients, with a focus on accounts receivable management and contact center services.”
 H&A’s mission is “to create and deliver professional and long-term advantages for clients, employees, and all the people we serve.”